lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-OSCORE-Option title='OSCORE Option'}

-The encoding of the OSCORE Option Value defined in Section 6.1 of {{RFC8613}} is repeated in {{Fig-OSCORE-Option}}.
+The {{Fig-OSCORE-Option}} shows the OSCORE Option Value encoding defined in Section 6.1 of {{RFC8613}}.

-The first byte specifies the content of the OSCORE options using flags.
+Where the first byte specifies the Content of the OSCORE options using flags.
 The three most significant bits of this byte are reserved and always set to 0.
 Bit h, when set, indicates the presence of the kid context field in the option.
 Bit k, when set, indicates the presence of a kid field.
 The three least significant bits n indicate the length of the piv (Partial Initialization Vector) field in bytes.
 When n = 0, no piv is present.

-The flag byte is followed by the piv field, kid context field, and kid field in this order, and if present, the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.
+The flag byte is followed by the piv field, kid context field, and kid field in this order, and if present,
+the length of the kid context field is encoded in the first byte denoting by s the length of the kid context in bytes.

-This specification recommends identifying the OSCORE Option and the
+To apply SCHC, it is recommended to identify the OSCORE Option and the
 fields it contains.
 Conceptually, it discerns up to 4 distinct pieces
 of information within the OSCORE option: the flag bits, the piv, the
 kid context, and the kid.
 The SCHC Rule splits into four field